 Qualcomm makes the processors found in many of the world’s most popular smartphones.
 But the company’s chips aren’t exactly the fastest ARM-based processors available for mobile devices.
 Year after year Apple’s processors tend to carry that title, with the company A series chips tending to outperform the best Qualcomm has to offer, and the new Apple M1 processor even besting many Intel and AMD processors in the laptop space.

-Now Qualcomm has announced it’s acquiring a new startup that could give its future chip designs a shot in the arm.
+Now Qualcomm has completed its acquisition of a startup that could give its future chip designs a shot in the arm.
 NUVIA is a young company that was founded by chip design veterans with experience at Google, AMD, ARM, Broadcom and… Apple.

-Qualcomm plans to buy NUVIA for $1.4 billion and use the expertise of its CPU design team for future Qualcomm processors.
+Qualcomm announced plans to buy NUVIA for $1.4 billion in January with plans to use the expertise of its CPU design team for future Qualcomm processors.
 The company announced that the deal had closed on March 16, 2021.

 One of NUVIA’s founders is Gerard Williams III.
 As AnandTech points out, he was chief architect for Apple’s CPU designs for more than a decade, having worked on that company’s chips until at least the Apple A13.